 Some are designed so as not to have a big body that acts as a resonant chamber, thus producing less sound.

-Then there are some that stills have a resonant chamber and are just a smaller acoustic.
+Then there are some that stills have a resonant chamber and are just smaller acoustics.
 So when selecting a guitar like this, just make sure to pick the one that will provide the amount of volume you need.

 Some people might need less volume.
 But this can be a great way to still make practice possible late at night.